mwarnock/hl7-find/README.md

 HL7-Find is an HL7 v2 parsing library that uses typical HL7 location notation as a means of retrieving values.

 This library is not for sending or receiving HL7.

-Its initial version also does not provide updating/emitting functions.
+It's distinguishing feature is that it uses common (with some extensions) notation to access and update HL7 v2 messages.
+For example, to access PID.3.1 simply use `my_message.find('PID.3.1')` instead of inventing syntax in the programming language.

 ## Installation